Searching for classic New England? Our list of the best things to do in Woodstock, VT will help you find it.

 Where to Eat in Woodstock

 There are a huge number of restaurants in Woodstock, VT that beckon you to try them.
-Unfortunately, you’ll never get to them all in a single visit.
+Unfortunately, you’ll never get to them all in a single visit, but you can get a good sample!

 When time is limited, we recommend the following options: